steffenbrand/non-static-php-jwt/README.md

-# Work in progress!
-Not meant to be used yet.
 # non-static-php-jwt
 non-static-php-jwt is a wrapper for [firebase/php-jwt](https://github.com/firebase/php-jwt) to make it easily mockable with [phpspec/prophecy](https://github.com/phpspec/prophecy) (or any other mocking library) within your phpunit tests.